 - Don’t be afraid to ask carriers how they handle billing, if they have any grace period, and what happens if you purchase an additional property.

 - Ask what the carrier’s process is for claims handling and the average turnaround time from filing a claim to it being resolved.

 - Work with the agent to ensure the policy you’re looking for will match your business needs and cover any potential expenses you may encounter while renting out your property.

 Note that each carrier has a different approach to assessing risk.
 Some may find that insuring a building with a long-term tenant is less risky than insuring a homeshare property, such as Airbnb and Vrbo.

 Frequently Asked Questions (FAQs)

-Generally, a homeowners policy on a rental property, also known as landlord insurance or rental property insurance, is 20 to 30 percent more than on a primary residence.
-This varies based on the type of property you own, the area the property is located, discounts available and costs to replace the property.
-There are also different levels of coverage that vary in price.
+Generally, a homeowners policy on a rental property, also known as landlord insurance or rental property insurance, is 20% to 30% more than on a primary residence.
+This varies based on several factors, including the type of property you own, the area where the property is located, discounts available, and costs to replace the property.
+The level of coverage can also impact the premium.

-Typically, a landlord insurance policy covers dwelling or property coverage, loss of rental income protection and liability protection as well as protection from acts of God like thunderstorms, blizzards and hurricanes.
-The landlord policy may have additional policies like flood insurance.
+A landlord insurance policy will usually cover the dwelling or property, loss of rental income protection, and liability protection and losses classified as “acts of God,” like thunderstorms, blizzards, and hurricanes.
+Depending on eligibility, the landlord policy may have additional options like flood insurance.

-A landlord can require you to have renters insurance.
-Most landlords do require it and, if they do, it needs to be stated in the lease.
-Renters insurance protects the tenant’s personal items from theft, property damage, leaks, acts of nature and so on.
-The landlord’s insurance policy does not protect the tenant’s personal items.
+Yes, a landlord can require you to have renters insurance.
+If they do, then it needs to be stated in the lease.
+Renters insurance protects the tenant’s personal items from theft, property damage, leaks, acts of nature, and so on.
+Keep in mind that the landlord’s insurance policy does not protect the tenant’s personal items.